 - Medications to

 prevent infection, regulate the heart and blood pressure, prevent blood

 - Liquid nutrition

 provided through veins or a special feeding tube

 As your heart and lungs start to heal,

 we will reduce the amount of ECMO support you receive.
 When

 you show signs of getting better, we will temporarily discontinue ECMO.
 When

 your heart and lungs heal enough to support your needs, we permanently

-discontinue ECMO.
+discontinue extracorporeal membrane oxygenation.
 You may remain on a ventilator

 for extra support several days or weeks after treatment.